ebbcarbon/openalk/CONTRIBUTING.md

     2. Test names: MUST START with `test_`.
 In order for individual test methods to be found by pytest, they must start with `test_`.
         * To test the happy path for a method named `my_method()`, you could write a test called `def test_my_method__success()`.
         * To test the sad path for that same method, you could write a test called `def test_my_method__fails()`.

+For more information about pytest, see the [pytest documentation](https://docs.pytest.org/en/8.2.x/).